Cold Soaking Guide for Backpackers: Eat Well Without a Stove

 Hummus mixStir really well and add olive oil for more calories

-Dehydrated refried beansBreak into small chunks or powder using a coffee grinder for best rehydrating
+Dehydrated refried beansBreak into small chunks or powder using a coffee grinder for the best rehydrating

 Milk powderTo avoid clumps, add a little water first and stir to form a paste before adding the remaining water.